IPG Frequently Asked Questions

 What happens if my studies are interrupted due to personal or unavoidable reasons?

-What happens if I fail a CPS course?
+What happens if I fail a course?